-Whether by design or by accident, it is likely that at one time you have yourself running low on fuel.
-For some people when this light goes on, it makes them anxious, and they immediately begin to search for the nearest gas station.
-For others, it is an opportunity for them to test how far they can really push their car before the tank becomes empty.
+Whether by design or by accident, it is likely that you have yourself running low on fuel at one time.
+For some people, when this light goes on, it makes them anxious, and they immediately begin to search for the nearest gas station.
+For others, it is an opportunity to test how far they can really push their car before the tank becomes empty.

 It is a fact that most automobiles can continue running even when the fuel light shows the car is empty.
 In most vehicles, the car can continue running for about 40 miles under perfect conditions.
 However, if caught in gridlock traffic, this can present a major issue.
 The car’s engine will still be running, and it will continue to burn fuel, which will reduce its mileage.

-It is likely that most drivers would agree the fuel light usually comes on at the worst time.
+Most drivers would likely agree the fuel light usually comes on at the worst time.
 For instance, you may just have passed a fuel station an hour ago only for the fuel light to come on with no gas station in sight.
 It could cause you to run late for an important meeting or force you to leave your vehicle by the side of the road as you go to find fuel.

 RELATED ARTICLES :